-Click here to view a PDF of the story from our October issue.
+Click here to view a PDF of the story from our November issue.
 And for more information on items that sparked our interest, read on.

 by SAIL Editors, Posted February 17, 2014With this latest duffel bag from Zhik, those long walks to and from the boat won’t feel half so strenuous.

 by SAIL Editors, Posted August 5, 2014The latest version of Helly Hansen’s Hydropower 4 deck shoes for women includes open-mesh, breathable uppers and a structural overlay to protect

 by Christopher White, Posted January 30, 2015The Resolute Pants from Atlantis are made from a lightweight, waterproof and breathable three-layer AWG Defender Fabric, and provide a comfortable and durable option for keeping your bottom half warm and dry while out on the water.